-- Type of crime – Most crimes have statutes that set out the minimum and maximum sentences that can be handed out for a conviction.
-Serious and violent crimes have much harsher penalties than minor crimes and misdemeanors, such as traffic violations, for example.
-The judge will take into account the sentencing guidelines for the crime when handing out a sentence.
+Type of crime – Most crimes have statutes that set out the minimum and maximum sentences that can be handed out for a conviction.
+Serious and violent crimes have much harsher penalties than minor crimes and misdemeanors, such as traffic violations.
+The judge will consider the sentencing guidelines for the crime when handing out a sentence.

-- Aggravating factors – If there were additional factors, known as aggravating factors, that made the crime in any way worse, you will face a harsher sentence.
-Examples of these factors include hate crimes against members of a protected group, vulnerable victims such as children and elderly people, serious harm, whether actual or threatened, an organized crime such as membership of a gang, abuse of power for those in a position of higher authority, and use of a firearm.
+Aggravating factors – If additional factors, known as aggravating factors, worsen the crime, you will face a harsher sentence.
+Examples of these factors include hate crimes against members of a protected group, vulnerable victims such as children and older adults, serious harm, whether actual or threatened, an organized crime such as membership of a gang, abuse of power for those in a position of higher authority, and use of a firearm.

-- Mitigating factors – Your sentence may be reduced if there were certain factors that lessened your responsibility or made your intention less harmful.
-Examples of mitigating factors include provocation, lack of consideration, law-abiding citizen prior to committing the crime, unlikely to re-offend, the crime was not violent in nature, having an intellectual disability, and having compensated the victim in some shape or form.
+Mitigating factors – Your sentence may be reduced if certain factors lessened your responsibility or made your intention less harmful.
+Examples of mitigating factors include provocation, lack of consideration, law-abiding citizen before committing the crime, unlikely to re-offend, the crime was not violent, having an intellectual disability, and having compensated the victim in some shape or form.

-A good Waukegan criminal lawyer can help ensure that the penalty you receive is minimal and that your freedom is not impacted by a criminal conviction.
+A good Waukegan criminal lawyer can help ensure that the penalty you receive is minimal and that a criminal conviction does not impact your freedom.
 Schedule a free consultation with our law firm today to discuss how we can reduce your penalty in Waukegan, Illinois.

-In reality, a lot of the crimes that are criminalized under state law are also regarded as crimes under federal law.
-However, the federal government or governmental bodies will step in to charge defendants in the situations outlined above.
+In reality, many crimes criminalized under state law are also considered crimes under federal law.
+However, the federal government or governmental bodies will charge defendants in the abovementioned situations.
 At the state level, felonies are divided into certain classes depending on their level of seriousness.

 Class X felony charges are regarded as the most serious types of felonies.
-The minimum sentence for a Class X felony conviction is six years in prison and can extend up to 60 years in prison in certain circumstances.
+The minimum sentence for a Class X felony conviction is six years and can extend to 60 years in certain circumstances.
 If you are convicted of a Class X criminal conviction, you are not eligible for probation or conditional release.

-Crimes in this category are usually aggravated crimes or involve a firearm or weapon.
+This category’s crimes are usually aggravated or involve a firearm or weapon.
 Some examples of crimes in this category include aggravated criminal sexual assault, vehicular hijacking, aggravated discharge of a firearm, and aggravated kidnapping.

 If you have been charged with a Class X felony, you should seek help from an experienced Waukegan criminal lawyer as soon as possible.
 You will need a strong criminal defense to fight a serious criminal charge of this nature.